tristanperich/assembly-workshop-files/README.md

 # Tristan Perich: Introduction to Hardware Programming in Assembly Language

 A few development tools are required.
-Please install the following:
+Please install the following.
+Currently only works on Mac OS.

 ## 1. Install Xcode:
 Apple's Xcode includes the basic developer tools for the Mac OS.